Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 5693|0f7d2a4|
 5410|0bf8501|
 5409|b23d543|
+5379|-      |This particular issue never impacted Linux due to the need for a modified zfs_putpage() implementation.
 5316|-      |The illumos idmap facility isn't available under Linux.
 This patch could still be applied to minimize code delta or all HAVE_IDMAP chunks could be removed on Linux for better readability.
 5313|ec8501e|
 5219|ef56b07|